OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:26

-> I have told of my ways, and You have answered me;
+> I have recounted my ways, and You have answered me;
 > Teach me Your statutes.

 ## Psalm 119:27